 - Try this recipe using chicken or vegetable broth.

-- Store leftovers refrigerated and add a bit more broth to thin when reheated.
+- Store leftovers refrigerated in an airtight container.
+Add a bit more broth or water to thin when reheated.

 My wife says that gravy is my favorite beverage, so having gravy with our meal has always been important in our house.
 Thanks for this great recipe to use when the meat does not produce adequate drippings.